200-hour Hatha Vinyasa Yoga Teacher Training with Sita Chia, Aug 31 - Sep 25

 ASSISTING & ADJUSTING

-Hands-on adjustments is a quintessential element of this course as it is most effective method of teaching asana to develop the intended student to learn within the context of their own body.
+Hands-on adjustments is a quintessential element of this course as it is the most effective method of teaching asana to develop the intended student to learn within the context of their own body.
 Key components include:

 - What is assisting, what is adjusting, and the difference between the two